+✓Yes □No

+If not, what is the school's plan to come into compliance?

+Click or tap here to enter text.
-5. The virtual school fully complies with requirements for physical activity and physical education pursuant to T.C.A. § 49-6-1021(e)-(f) and State Board Policy 4.206.

-6. The virtual school fulfills the requirements to implement the Response to Instruction and Intervention (RTI2) framework adopted by the State Board in accordance with State Board Rule 0520-01-03-.09.
+5. The virtual school fully complies with requirements for physical activity and physical education pursuant to T.C.A. § 49-6-1021(e)-(fand State Board Policy 4.206. ✓ Yes □No If not, what is the so chool's plan to come into compliance?
+Click or tap here to enter text.
+6. fills the requirements to implement the Response to Instruction and Intervention (RTI2) framework adopted by cordance with State Board Rule 0520-01-0309. □Yes ✓No If not, what is the so chool's plan to come into compliance?
 According to the TN Universal Reading Screener Document, released by state in September 2021, we are meeting the Universal Screening requirements for Kindergarten - Third grade.
-However, as specified on page 1 of the linked document, this requirement of a specific, state-approved, screener is unique to grades K-3 only and is linked to the Tennessee Literacy Success Act.
-The STAR Early Literacy Screener is listed as an option on the approved list and therefore satisfies the requirement.

-The Tennessee State Response to Intervention Manual (p.19), states that K-8 and 9-12 schools/districts should adopt a norms-based universal screener.
-STAR Reading and STAR Math Screeners are popular, norms-based screeners and meet the requirements outlined by the TN RTI Implementation Manual, 1.3 Universal Screener Rubric.
-Neither the Response to Intervention or Implementation Manuals specify a set list of screeners for grades 4-12.
-Therefore, we do believe that our current screeners meet the assurance.

-It is important to note that, although we can not change our universal screen choice for the 22/23 school-year, TNCA is reviewing other choices for the 23/24 school-year.
+However, as specified on page 1 of the linked document, this requireme specific, state-approved, screener is unique to grades K-3 only and is linked to the Tennessee Literacy Success Act.
+The STAR Ear Literacy Screener is listed as an option on the approved list and therefore satisfies the requirement. ents for Kindergarten - Third grade.
+However, as specified on page 1 of the linked document, this requirement of a ved, screener is unique to grades K-3 only and is linked to the Tennessee Literacy Success Act.
+The STAR Early universal screener.
+S by the TN RTI Impler Response to Intervention Manual (p.19), states that K-8 and 9-12 schools/districts should adopt a norms-based STAR Reading and STAR Math Screeners are popular, norms-based screeners and meet the requirements outlined nentation Manual, 1.3 Universal Screener Rubric.
+Neither the Response to Intervention or Implementation at list of screeners for grades 4-12.
+Therefore, we do believe that our current screeners meet the assurance. te that, although we can not change our universal screen choice for the 22/23 school-year, TNCA is reviewing other 4 school-year.
 This includes the possibility of procuring NWEA Measures of Annual Progress and/or iReady.